enthdegree/120-film-on-a-plustek8100/README.md

 # 120 Scanning on a Plustek 8100

 > In the Winter of 2021 I devised a method for scanning 120 film on a Plustek 8100.
 Although the method has severe shortcomings it got some recognition and I still occasionally receive emails about it.
 A few months ago I posted some words on the topic [on the orange site](https://news.ycombinator.com/item?id=42308234#42311993).
 Others in the thread seem to have found more successful approaches.
-Nonetheless, in case anyone wants to continue the Plustek 8100 work I have included it here on Github.
-If this is you, maybe the first thing you should do is ignore this dreary note!
+Nonetheless, in case anyone wants to continue the Plustek 8100 work I have re-published it here on Github.
+If this is you, maybe the first step is to erase this dreary note!
 Good luck! :)

 - *Christian Chapman, 1/24/2025*